-Protecting the nation's waters relies on cooperation among EPA, states, tribes, and local communities and involves a suite of programs to protect and improve water quality in the country's rivers, lakes, wetlands, and streams, as well as in estuarine, coastal, and ocean waters.
+Protecting the nation's waters relies on cooperation among EPA, states, tribes, territories, and local communities and involves a suite of programs to protect and improve water quality in the country's rivers, lakes, wetlands, and streams, as well as in estuarine, coastal, and ocean waters.
 EPA will foster strong partnerships with other federal agencies, states, tribes, local governments, and other organizations that facilitate achieving water quality goals while supporting robust economic growth.
-In partnership with states, territories, local governments, and tribes, EPA core water programs will:
+In partnership with states, tribes, territories, and local governments, EPA core water programs will:

-Develop recommended water quality criteria for protecting designated uses of water;

-- Assist states in adopting water quality standards that support designated uses; - Establish pollution reduction targets for impaired waters; - Improve water quality by financing traditional and nature-based wastewater treatment infrastructure; - Develop national effluent guidelines that set a technology-based floor; - Work with partners to protect and restore wetlands and coastal and ocean water resources; - Prevent or reduce the discharge of pollutants; - Update analytical methods that enable precise analysis; and - Conduct monitoring and assessment so we know the status of the nation's waters.
+- Develop recommended water quality criteria for protecting designated uses of water; - Assist states, authorized tribes, and territories in adopting water quality standards that support designated uses; - Establish pollution reduction targets for impaired waters; - Improve water quality by financing traditional and nature-based wastewater treatment infrastructure; - Develop national effluent guidelines that set a technology-based floor; - Work with partners to protect and restore wetlands and coastal and ocean water resources; - In cooperation with the Army Corps of Engineers, work with states and tribes interested in assuming the Clean Water Act Section 404 program; - Prevent or reduce the discharge of pollutants; - Update analytical methods that enable precise analysis; and - Conduct monitoring and assessment so we know the status of the nation's waters.

-EPA will partner with states and tribes to implement the National Aquatic Resource Surveys (NARS)3 to provide nationally-consistent and scientifically-defensible assessments of America's waters.
+EPA will partner with states and tribes to implement the National Aquatic Resource Surveys (NARS)10 to provide nationally-consistent and scientifically-defensible assessments of America's waters.
 These surveys will support EPA and its partners in identifying actions to protect and restore water quality and in assessing whether these efforts are improving water quality over time.